 Farm interns learn hands-on skills, including:

-- the operation and basic maintenance of tractors and other mechanized equipment
+- Operation and basic maintenance of tractors and other mechanized equipment

 Crown Point interns learn first-hand the workings of a medium-sized Community Supported Agriculture program, a highly popular marketing model, and how to plan and prepare for a large retail-style plant sale each spring.